simeononsecurity/simeononsecurity.ch/content/articles/usb-standards-and-ports_-a-user's-guide/index.en.md

 * **Power Delivery**: USB 3.1 also includes enhanced power delivery capabilities, enabling devices to deliver more power to connected peripherals.
 This is especially useful for charging devices quickly and efficiently.
 * **Backward Compatibility**: USB 3.1 is backward compatible with USB 3.0 and USB 2.0, ensuring that older devices can still be used with newer USB 3.1 ports.

 USB 3.1 is a significant improvement over previous USB standards, providing faster speeds, increased power delivery, and backward compatibility.
-It is an ideal choice for users who require high-speed data transfer and efficient charging capabilities.
+It's an ideal choice for users who require high-speed data transfer and efficient charging capabilities.

 USB Type-C: The Universal Connector
 -----------------------------------